Difference Between Throw and Throws in Java

 An exception is an event which is happened during the execution of a program in java which is basically hampering the overall execution of the code.
 Sometimes system handles the exception by default, but in some cases, we need to handle exception based on our code or situations explicitly.
-Exception handing in customized fashion can be handled by using: try, catch, throw, throws and finally keywords.
-When we want to define exception inside our code, we will use throw, whereas when we want to define multiple exceptions explicitly, we will use throws.
-In this topic, we will discuss comparisons between throw vs throws
+Exception handing in customized fashion can be handled by using: try, catch, throw, throws and finally, keywords.
+When we want to define exception inside our code, we will use throws, whereas we will use throws when we want to define multiple exceptions explicitly.
+In this topic, we will discuss comparisons between throw vs throws.

 What is Throw?